SurekaStoeckigt/DeepReinforcementLearning/README.md

 ## Importing the Required Libraries

 - install the programs on the 'requirements.txt' file
-- since the program takes a really long time to train and uses alot of RAM, I have decided to train this model in Colab.
+- since the program takes a really long time to train and uses a lot of RAM, I have decided to train this model in Colab.

 ## Run the code that makes the model train itself